How to Grow a Subreddit From Zero: The Complete Guide to Building an Active Community

 Content Distribution

 A subreddit you control is a distribution channel for your content that you own.
-Unlike posting in other people's communities where your content might get removed, your subreddit operates by your rules.
+Unlike posting in other people's communities where your content might get removed for being promotional, your subreddit operates by your rules.

 SEO Benefits